What are methods to improve student writing? Here are approaches I take.

 Teaching methods for student writing evolve.
 On a large scale, educators teach students to write for college and to use proper tone in emails.
 We no longer teach the different types of snail mail letters.

 On a smaller scale, (hopefully) each teacher’s ideas about teaching writing evolve.
 I personally know that to improve student writing, my methods have evolved.
-Here are seven quick ways that I’ve found success in helping students with their writing.
+Here are eight quick ways that I’ve found success in helping students with their writing.

 Look at each sentence.